 docker inspect <container-name> | grep LogPath

-Note 1: Currently, if you supply a string with spaces in it, the metric generated will also have spaces and it cannot be used to create an alert.
-Alerts do not support metric names with spaces at this time.
+Note 1: Currently, if you supply a string with spaces, forward-slashes, or back-slashes in it, the metric generated will also have these characters and so cannot be used to create an alert.

 Note 2: There are several ways to edit the agent's configuration file.
 Please see our FAQ on other ways to add configuration options to /opt/draios/etc/dragent.yaml: